AAA Editor Notes

 Strawbery Banke Museum is bounded by Marcy, Court, Washington and Hancock sts.
 The 10-acre historic waterfront neighborhood offers eight gardens and more than 30 buildings from the period 1695-1955, with costumed role-players and traditional craft demonstrations.

-Information about self-guiding tours, guided walking tours and holiday events is available at the Tyco Visitor Center at 14 Hancock St. An outdoor skating rink is open daily 9-9 Thanksgiving through March.
+Information about self-guiding tours, guided walking tours and holiday events is available at the Tyco Visitor Center at 14 Hancock St. An outdoor skating rink is open daily 9-9 December 1 through February.
 Special events and programs are offered year-round.

 Guided tours are available.
 Picnicking is permitted.
 Food is available.
 Time: Allow 1 hour, 30 minutes minimum.